 Like I said earlier, we are adaptable creatures and that makes it almost impossible to stay true to our authentic self without some kind internal compass.
 Basic desires such as wanting approval, security and control have a huge influence on our direction in life.
 And even our core values evolve and change over time.

-All of these factors combined make it very difficult to stay in harmony with who we truly are on the deepest levels.
+All of these factors combined make it very difficult to stay in harmony with who we truly are on the deepest levels or to find any degree of inner peace.
 So how can we adapt and grow, while simultaneously avoiding the trap of internal conflict?

 Self-discovery and awareness are the key

 The first step is to rediscover our true self.
 We need to get in touch with our deepest values, standards and passions.
 This is the only way to bring about internal peace and harmony.
 We need to go beyond the trappings of our lifestyle and environment, so we can figure out who we really are.

 Any attempt to structure a meaningful life course must include this knowledge of true self.
 Without it, we will inadvertently compromise the very values that give us our personal identity.

 Over the years I have developed a series of extremely effective questions and exercises designed to put you in touch with your true self.
 I incorporated these exercises into my home study course “Find Your TRUE SELF.”
 Following this program makes it possible for anyone to discover their true self, and to achieve and maintain internal peace and harmony while pursuing the life of their dreams.